-There are over 370 shark species in the world, approximately 140 of which are found in Australian waters.
+There are over 370 shark species in the world, and approximately 140 can be found in Australian waters.
 Of all of these species, only a handful pose a potential threat to life.

 The last fatal shark attack in Victoria was in 1987, over 30 years ago.